 There are things that you want to save, but it seems tedious to make an office document or text file and save it in a folder on your computer.
 Soon enough that folder becomes chock-full of all sorts of note-like documents and it becomes overwhelming to even look for a particular note.
 For this reason, cloud-based applications are consistently growing in popularity and there are many to choose from.

-The reason I feel that Evernote succeeds over Springpad is primarily because of its local application.
+The reason I feel that Evernote succeeds is primarily because of its local application.
 You don’t need a web browser to use it, but yet you can access your files in the cloud.
-I prefer Google Docs over Microsoft Web Apps simply because it’s what I’ve developed my system around and more of my files are in it than Web Apps.
+I prefer Google Docs because it’s what I’ve developed my system around.

 If you’re just starting (or still haven’t got settled in one or two programs, I recommend considering these four as well as any other similar apps and seeing which ones fit you best).